ohirose/bcpd/README.md

 ### Kernel functions

+#### Standard kernels:

-- `-G [1-4]`: Switch kernel functions.
+- `-G [1-3]`: Switch kernel functions.
   - `-G1` Inverse multiquadric: `(||ym-ym'||^2+beta^2)^(-1/2)`
   - `-G2` Rational quadratic: `1-||ym-ym'||^2/(||ym-ym'||^2+beta^2)`
   - `-G3` Laplace: `exp(-|ym-ym'|/beta)`

-  - `-G4` Neural network: see [Williams, Neural computation, 1998] for the definition of the kernel.
+The Gaussian kernel `exp(-||ym-ym'||^2/2*beta^2)` is used unless specified.
+Here, `ym` represents the mth point in Y. The tuning parameter of a kernel functions is denoted by beta, which controls the range where deformation vectors are smoothed.

+#### Geodesic kernel:

+- `-G [string,real,file]`: Geodesic kernel with an input mesh.
+E.g., `-G geodesic,0.2,triangles.txt`.
+  - 1st argument: The string `geodesic` only., i.e., the tag representing the geodesic kernel.
+  - 2nd argument: Tau.
+The rate controlling the balance between geodesic and Gaussian kernels.
-- `-b [real(s)]`: The parameter(s) of a kernel function.
+  - 3rd argument: The file that defines a triangle mesh.

+- `-G [string,real,int,real]`: Geodesic kernel without an input mesh.
+E.g., `-G geodesic,0.2,8,0.15`.
+  - 1st argument: The string `geodesic` only, i.e., the tag representing the geodesic kernel.
+  - 2nd argument: Tau.
+The rate controlling the balance between geodesic and Gaussian kernels.
+  - 3rd argument: The number of neighbors for each node, required for k-NN graph construction.
+  - 4th argument: The radius that defines neighbors for each node, required for k-NN graph construction.

+The geodesic kernel usually outperforms standard kernels when different parts of a source shape are closely located.
+If the mesh of a source shape is available, choose the first option; it typically works better than the second option.
+Otherwise, choose the second option; BCPD automatically creates the graph required for geodesic computations.
+The mesh file must be a tab-separated file that contains three integers for each line; a triangle is defined as a triplet of vertices.
+The following parameters tune the geodesic kernel:

 - `-b [real]`: Beta.
-The parameter of a kernel function except the neural network kernel.
-  - `-b [real,real]`: The parameters of the neural network kernel.
-Do not insert whitespaces before and after comma.

-The Gaussian kernel `exp(-||ym-ym'||^2/2*beta^2)` is used unless specified.
-Here, `ym` represents the mth point in Y. Except the neural network kernel, the tuning parameter of the kernel functions is denoted by beta, which controls the range where deformation vectors are smoothed.
-For the neural network kernel, the first and second arguments of the option `-b` specify the standard deviations of the intercept and linear coefficients, respectively.
+Positive.
+Gaussian function's width.
+- `-K [int]`:  K tilde.
+Positive.
+Rank constraint on G.
+- `-z [real]`: Epsilon.
+Positive.
+Acceptable condition number of G.

 ## Acceleration
 ![alt text](https://github.com/ohirose/bcpd/blob/master/img/lucy.png?raw=true)